Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Introduction

 The remainder of the paper is organized as follows.
-Section~II outlines the DY formalism in $k_\perp$ space and defines the joint, normalized representation $s(x,k_\perp;Q)$ used throughout.
-Section~III details the momentum–space extraction pipeline and describes the two-stage methodology: Stage I, the cross-section–level learning of the kernel $S(q_T;x_a,x_b,Q_M)$, and Stage II, the physics-informed reconstruction of the intrinsic profile $s(x,k_\perp;Q)$ with its recursive uncertainty propagation scheme.
-Section~IV presents closure tests with pseudo-data, validating the end-to-end inversion and quantifying methodological and algorithmic uncertainties.
-Section~V applies the full procedure to the E288 and E605 fixed-target data.
-Sections~VI and VII describe, respectively, the DNN implementation of the $S(q_T;x_1,x_2,Q_M)$ fit and the differentiable $k_\perp$ inverse convolution that reconstructs $s(x,k_\perp;Q)$.
-Section~VIII presents the extracted TMDs, their scale evolution, and the uncertainty decomposition, while Section~IX summarizes the conclusions and outlook.
+Section~\ref{sec2} outlines the DY formalism in $k_\perp$ space and defines the joint, normalized representation $s(x,k_\perp;Q)$ used throughout.
+Section~\ref{sec:methodology} details the momentum–space extraction pipeline and describes the two-stage methodology: Stage I, the cross-section–level learning of the {\it{transverse structure-kernel}} $S(q_T;x_1,x_2,Q_M)$, and Stage II, the physics-informed reconstruction of the {\it{intrinsic-transverse-momentum profile}} $s(x,k_\perp;Q)$ with its recursive uncertainty propagation scheme.
+Section~\ref{sec:closure} presents closure tests with pseudo-data, validating the end-to-end inversion and quantifying methodological and algorithmic uncertainties.
+Section~\ref{sec5:fits} applies the full procedure to the E288 and E605 fixed-target data.
+Sections~\ref{sec:stage1-Sfit} and \ref{sec:inverse-kperp-film} describe, respectively, the DNN implementation of the $S(q_T;x_1,x_2,Q_M)$ fit and the differentiable $k_\perp$ inverse convolution that reconstructs $s(x,k_\perp;Q)$.
+Section~\ref{sec:results} presents the extracted TMDs, their scale evolution, and the uncertainty decomposition, while Section~\ref{sec:conclusion} summarizes the conclusions and outlook.